Open Houses Are Magnets For Crime

 You may get lucky and draw in a buyer with real potential, but probably not.

 So why does your Realtor want to hold an open house?
-Because it’s a great way he or she can drum up new business.
-There will be potential buyers who may visit that don’t qualify to buy the home but none the less can afford a lower priced home.
+Because it’s a great way they can drum up new business.

 There could also be someone who is in the neighborhood that is thinking of selling who visits.
 These are the perfect prospects that an agent wants to shake hands with.

 The odds of the agent selling your home as a direct result of an open house are remote.
-Keep in mind some real estate agents will have no problem putting their interests ahead of yours.
+Remember that some real estate agents will have no problem putting their interests ahead of yours.

 The choice is yours whether or not you hold an open house.
-The best agents will educate you on both the pros and cons of holding an open house.
+The best agents will educate you on the pros and cons of holding an open house.
 Remember that when choosing your next agent.
-Let it be your decision to have an open house, not your agent.
+It would be best to decide whether to have an open house, not your agent.

 Do Burglars target an open house?
 They sure do!
-Do open house increase the chances a burglary will occur.
-Hopefully, common sense tells you yes!
+Do open houses increase the chances a burglary will occur?
+Absolutely!
+Hopefully, common sense tells you the same thing!

 Additional Helpful Open House Articles

-- Should I hold an open house via Kevin Vitali.
+- Should I hold an open house – Kevin Vitali shares his thoughts on whether sellers should have open houses.

-- Why an open house doesn’t put a seller’s interests first via Kyle Hiscock.
+- Why an open house doesn’t put a seller’s interests first – Kyle Hiscock explains why an open house does not put the seller’s best interests first.

-Use these additional resources to educate yourself on open house during the home sale process.
+Use these additional resources to educate yourself on open houses during home sales.

-About the Author: The above Real Estate information on hold an open house to increase your odds of getting burglarized was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 31+ Years.
+About the Author: Bill Gassett, a nationally recognized leader in his field, provided the above Real Estate information on open house theft.
+Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-625-0191.
+Bill has helped people move in and out of Metrowest towns for the last 37+ Years.

 Great post!
 Every seller deserves to be educated on the downsides of an open house.